raspberrypilearning/packaging-your-code/en/step_2.md

 --- task ---

-Create a directory for your project, this is known as the **distribution** and will hold all the directories and files which make up your project.
+Create a directory for your **project**, this will hold all the directories and files which make up your project.

 ```bash
 mkdir my_project